Building a website for an online design school

 Typography: I have used the font Inter because of its clean and modern design and its wide range of weights.
 This font is a good option for various typographic needs.

 Color: #8899CC is a calm and peaceful color.
-It evokes a sense of trust, making it a great choice for a primary color.
+I chose it because it evokes a sense of trust.
 However, now, I think I should have probably picked a more vibrant color, as in some cases, it seems too muted and not so encouraging or energetic.

 Wireframes

 After defining the smaller elements and making key visual and functional decisions to address the problems identified during my research, I began working on low-fidelity prototypes.
-This step served as a bridge between my research insights and the envisioned final product, helping to refine structure and usability before moving into high-fidelity design.
+This step worked as a bridge between my research insights and the envisioned final product.

 Key Features and Elements